softsamiul/softsamiul/README.md

 --->

-<h1 align="center">Hi 👋, I'm Samiul Islam</h1> a
+<h1 align="center">Hi 👋, I'm Samiul Islam</h1>
-###### Software Engineer.
+###### A Frontend Software Engineer.
 I completed my diploma engineering degree in Computer Science and Technology and Pursuing Bachelor degree in Computer Science and Engineering.
 I am a highly motivated individual with a passion for constantly developing skills and growing professionally.
 I am a fast learner, always on the lookout for opportunities.

 ###### 👀 I’m interested in Web Application Development.